InfuseAI/primehub-site/docs/guide_manual/admin-group.md

 + `Launch Group Only` If enabled, the shared volume is `only mounted` when users select the `same group` to launch a project on PrimeHub page.

+### Default Timeout Setting

+Job is able to be configured with a custom timeout applied within the group that a job will be timed out if it cannot be finished by the setting.
+By default it is 7 days.

 ### User Quota

 Set quotas for each user in this group.